Peninsula College: History

-The college was founded in 1961 by a group of local citizens who wanted to be able to continue their education without having to travel to college centers in Bremerton or across Puget Sound.
-The first classes were held in a small building on the Port Angeles High School campus, but the number of students who enrolled in the college grew larger than the available facilities could accommodate.
-Construction of a permanent campus began in 1964, and a year later the first classes were held on the present site of Peninsula College in Southeast Port Angeles, with additional classes offered across the service district.
-Today, the main campus covers 75 acres (30.4 ha) of land and houses 15 buildings, including the first Longhouse (ʔaʔk̓ʷustəƞáwt̓xʷ) built on a community college campus in the United States.
-Its focus is on meeting the higher education and workforce development needs of its service area.
+A group of local citizens who wanted to be able to continue their education without having to travel to college centers in Bremerton or across Puget Sound founded the college in 1961, with the first classes being held in a small building on the Port Angeles High School campus.
+The number of students who enrolled in the college grew larger than the available facilities could accommodate, and construction of a permanent campus began in 1964.
+The next year, the first classes were held on the present site of Peninsula College in Southeast Port Angeles, with additional classes offered across the service district.
+Today, the main campus covers 75 acres (30.4 ha) of land and houses 15 buildings, including the first Longhouse built on a community college campus in the United States.

 Facilities

 Port Angeles Campus

 The main Port Angeles campus has computer labs, lecture halls, a student childcare center, gymnasium, fitness center, soccer field, and student union building, known as the Pirate Union Building or PUB.
 The PUB houses a theater, art gallery, food services, a bookstore, lounge area, and student government offices.
 Since 2001, more than three-quarters of the college's original structures have been remodeled or replaced.
 These include Maier Hall, completed in 2011; a Library/Media Center, completed in 2008; Keegan Hall, completed in 2007; and a Longhouse, completed in 2007.

-Maier Hall is the largest building on campus, at 62,950 square feet (5,850 m²).
+Maier Hall is the largest building on campus, at 62,950 square feet (5,850 m2).
 The facility includes classrooms, a Basic Skills Center, faculty offices, and a learning lab area that includes computer, math, English, and foreign language labs.

-The 56,000-square-foot (5,200 m²) Keegan Hall Science and Technology Building contains a lecture hall, 13 labs, five classrooms, faculty offices, and two conference rooms in two separate wings—a Science Wing and a Technology Wing.
+The 56,000-square-foot (5,200 m2) Keegan Hall Science and Technology Building contains a lecture hall, 13 labs, five classrooms, faculty offices, and two conference rooms in two separate wings—a Science Wing and a Technology Wing.

-The newest building on campus, the 41,650-square-foot (3,870 m²) Allied Health and Early Childhood Development Center, opened in March 2017.
+The newest building on campus, the 41,650-square-foot (3,870 m2) Allied Health and Early Childhood Development Center, opened in March 2017.
 Along with teaching labs and spaces for health and early childhood education programs, this building also houses the on-campus childcare center.

 The Peninsula College Longhouse (ʔaʔk̓ʷustəƞáwt̓xʷ) was the first longhouse in the nation built on a community college campus.
-A collaboration between the college and six local tribes: Hoh, Quileute, Makah, Port Gamble S’Klallam, Jamestown S’Klallam, and Lower Elwha Klallam, the Longhouse serves as a cultural center on campus, hosting frequent campus, community and tribal events.
+A collaboration between the college and six local tribes: Hoh, Quileute, Makah, Port Gamble S'Klallam, Jamestown S'Klallam, and Lower Elwha Klallam, the Longhouse serves as a cultural center on campus, hosting frequent campus, community and tribal events.

-The 26,680-square-foot (2,480 m²) library is a central teaching-learning resource with a smart classroom, individual and group study areas, conference rooms, print and nonprint collections, and research workstations.
-Its focus is on supporting the curriculum of Peninsula College alongside collecting and supporting the works of scholars associated with the College and the area.
+The 26,680-square-foot (2,480 m2) library is a central teaching-learning resource with a smart classroom, individual and group study areas, conference rooms, print and nonprint collections, and research workstations.
+Its focus is on supporting the curriculum of Peninsula College alongside collecting and supporting the works of scholars associated with the college and the area.